-The Fund will, at least annually, distribute substantially all of its net investment taxable income and net capital gains.
+Each Fund will, at least annually, distribute substantially all of its net investment taxable income and net capital gains.

-The income dividends you receive from the Fund (which include the Fund's short-term capital gains) will be taxed as either ordinary income or qualified dividend income.
+The income dividends you receive from a Fund (which include the Fund's short-term capital gains) will be taxed as either ordinary income or qualified dividend income.
 For non-corporate shareholders, dividends that are reported as qualified dividend income are generally taxable at reduced maximum tax rates to the extent that the Fund receives qualified dividend income and subject to certain limitations and holding period requirements.
-The Fund does not expect to pay significant dividends reportable as qualified dividend income.
-The Fund expects that most of its income will be ordinary income because the assets underlying the rate-linked derivative instruments in which it invests are not capital assets.
-Additionally, the Fund expects that its losses with respect to its investment in rate-linked derivative instruments will be ordinary losses, which can only be used to offset ordinary income earned by the Fund in the same taxable year in which the losses occur, subject to an exception for late-year losses.
+The Funds do not expect to pay significant dividends reportable as qualified dividend income.
+Each Fund expects that most of its income will be ordinary income because the assets underlying the rate-linked derivative instruments in which it invests are not capital assets.
+Additionally, each Fund expects that its losses with respect to its investment in rate-linked derivative instruments will be ordinary losses, which can only be used to offset ordinary income earned by the Fund in the same taxable year in which the losses occur, subject to an exception for late-year losses.

-Distributions of the Fund's short-term capital gains are generally taxable as ordinary income.
-Any distributions of net capital gain (the excess of the Fund's net long-term capital gains over its net short-term capital losses) are taxable as long-term capital gains regardless of how long you have owned your shares.
+Distributions of a Fund's short-term capital gains are generally taxable as ordinary income.
+Any distributions of net capital gain (the excess of a Fund's net long-term capital gains over its net short-term capital losses) are taxable as long-term capital gains regardless of how long you have owned your shares.
 Long-term capital gains are taxable at reduced maximum tax rates.

-If the Fund makes distributions to a shareholder in excess of the Fund's current and accumulated earnings and profits in any taxable year, the excess distribution will be treated as a return of capital to the extent of the shareholder's tax basis in its shares, and thereafter as capital gain.
-A return of capital reduces a shareholder's tax basis in its shares, thus reducing any loss or increasing any gain on a subsequent taxable disposition by the shareholder of its shares.
+Each Fund may make distributions to shareholders in excess of the Fund's current and accumulated earnings and profits in some taxable years.
+In such event, the excess distribution received by a shareholder will be treated as a return of capital to the extent of the shareholder's tax basis in its shares, and thereafter as capital gain.
+A return of capital is not taxable, but reduces a shareholder's tax basis in its shares, thus reducing any loss or increasing any gain on a subsequent taxable disposition by the shareholder of its shares.